 Erectile dysfunction (ED) and mental health

-There are a number of different types of diuretics, but thiazide drugs are the ones most commonly used for hypertension.
-Hydrochlorothiazide (brand names Microzide or Oretic) is generally the drug of choice in this class (Herman, 2020).
+There are several different types of diuretics, but thiazide drugs are the ones most commonly used for hypertension.
+Hydrochlorothiazide (brand names Microzide or Oretic) is generally the drug of choice in this class.

 Diuretics are safe and effective but do come with a pretty long laundry list of side effects, one of which is sexual dysfunction.
-If you’re on a diuretic and you’re experiencing bothersome side effects, be sure to talk to your healthcare provider about other options for controlling your blood pressure.
+If you’re on a diuretic and experiencing bothersome side effects, talk to your healthcare provider about other options for controlling your blood pressure.

 Erectile dysfunction and high blood pressure

 Even without medication, there’s a close relationship between hypertension and erectile dysfunction.
 In fact, ED is sometimes one of the first signs of high blood pressure.
 Proper blood flow is an essential part of causing the penis to become erect.
 When a person has high blood pressure, the artery walls are not as relaxed and open as they need to be for enough blood to reach the penis to cause an erection (Hernández-Cerda, 2020).